 A challenger approaches!

-I recently found out there’s another Uyghur restaurant neighbor called Jahunger, which I tried and instantly hated.
+I recently found out there’s another Uyghur restaurant neighbor called Jahunger, which I tried and instantly disliked.
 It’s a sit-down restaurant instead of a food court stall so it’s a lot more expensive and the staff are a bunch of random college students.
 Well, maybe the chefs are Uyghur but the food just can’t compare to Ali’s.
 Do not recommend.
+Ali’s is and will always be the best restaurant in Boston.